Before You Start- How to Use the Image

-- Copy and Install one of the image processing programs IView or LView on you computer
+Copy and Install the image processing program Irfanview on you

 Satellite Images can be very useful in providing valuable information.

-brightness and colour.
-We can use image processing to overcome this
+and colour.
+We can use image processing to overcome this difficulty and to

-difficulty and to expose the hidden treasures of information found in
+expose the hidden treasures of information found in satellite images .

 STEP 1.
 Open InfanView Program